cgyeager/template/projects/project-3.md

   - Scheme
   - Interpreter
   - Transpiler
-summary:
+summary: A Scheme interpreter.
 ---
   I am currently involved in a student project hosted by the Electrical Engineering Department at UH Manoa to create a Scheme to C compiler.
-The project is organized into three different teams.
+The project is split into two semesters.
+The first semester is implmenting a Scheme interpreter.
+It is organized into three different teams.
 The teams are Parsing/IO, Core Systems, and Testing and Design.
 I have joined the Parsing/IO team.

   There are 3 main reasons I've decided to join the project.
 First I think this project will help me gain deeper insight into how and why programming languages are designed the way they are.
 I also think that a better understanding of compilers will